Welcome to Frank Salt Real Estate Limited’s (C 31667)’s privacy notice (the “Notice”).

 We will get your express opt-in consent before we share your personal data with any company outside the Frank Salt group of companies for marketing purposes.

 You can ask us or third parties to stop sending you marketing messages at any time [by logging into the website and checking or unchecking relevant boxes to adjust your marketing preferences or by following the opt-out links on any marketing message sent to you or] by contacting us at any time.

 Where you opt out of receiving these marketing messages, this will not apply to personal data provided to us as a result of the Services which we provide to you or any personal data which we are obliged to retain as a result of our legal obligations.

 We will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
 If you wish to get an explanation as to how the processing for the new purpose is compatible with the original purpose, please firstname.lastname@example.org

 If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.

 Please note that we may process your personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.

 We may have to share your personal data with the parties set out below for the purposes set out in the table in paragraph 4 above.

-We may disclose, transfer or otherwise give access to your personal data to our affiliated entity, namely Homes of Quality Limited (C 25704) having its registered office at 2, Paceville Avenue, St. Julians, Malta and Berkeley Investments Limited (C 20788) for any of the reasons indicated in Section 4 of this Policy.
+We may disclose, transfer or otherwise give access to your personal data to our affiliated entity, namely Homes of Quality Limited (C 25704) and Berkeley Investments Limited (C 20788) both having its registered office at 2, Paceville Avenue, St. Julians, STJ 3109 Malta for any of the reasons indicated in Section 4 of this Policy.